 Justice Gatson: From the Gulf Coast to Chicago, to the San Joaquin Valley, to Buffalo and places in between, we are learning how our network is amplifying community power, transforming narratives, and building funder capacity to create a just and inclusive society where all people, especially those most impacted by structural racism are empowered to shape the policies and systems that impact their lives are healthy and can thrive.

-Justice Gatson: I'm your host Justice Gatson.
+Justice Gatson: I'm your host, Justice Gatson.
 Today, we're meeting with grantees of the Sierra [00:02:00] health Foundation and the California Endowment.
-We begin our episode by hearing from a local audio producers to learn more about the critical work Faith in the Valley is doing in California central valley.
+We begin our episode by hearing from a local audio producer to learn more about the critical work Faith in the Valley is doing in California central valley.
 Later, we sit down with Housing Now!
-To understand their challenges, to combating the displacement crisis and creating affordable housing in their region.
+To understand their challenges, to combat the displacement crisis, and creating affordable housing in their region.

 Lety Valencia: [00:03:00] The current number of people that tested positive in the state of California.